Is it your dream to be your own boss and start a wedding business?

-Four times a year we open our doors for enrolment to our Wedding Business Launchpad Course which leaves no stone unturned and gives you a blueprint and exact formula for starting a wedding business.
+Our Advanced Certificate In Wedding Planning, Styling & Business course leaves no stone unturned and gives you a blueprint and exact formula for starting a wedding business.

 In this post we’re giving you a little sneak peek at some of the tactics we teach you once you become a student.

 5 Things you Need to Start a Wedding Business

 Find Your Tribe

 Every wedding planner, stylist or designer has a style that is unique to them.
 They have qualities that nobody else has and they offer a client experience that is exclusively theirs.